nmaguiar/openaf-docs/docs/guides/medium/casting-values-in-postgresql-and-h2-for-openaf.md

 ---
 layout: default
-title: "Medium: Casting values in PostgreSQL and H2 for OpenAF"
+title: Casting values in PostgreSQL and H2 for OpenAF
-parent: Guides
+parent: Medium
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Casting values in PostgreSQL and H2 for OpenAF